-We have never declared or paid any cash dividends on our common shares.
-We intend to retain all of our future earnings, if any, generated by our operations for the development and growth of our business.
-Accordingly, we do not expect to pay cash dividends on our common shares in the foreseeable future.
+On February 10, 2020, our Board of Directors declared a special stock distribution of 0.004 shares per share, which was paid on March 11, 2020 to the shareholders of record at the close of business on February 25, 2020.
 Because we are a holding company with no direct operations, we will only be able to pay dividends from our available cash on hand and any funds we receive from our subsidiaries.
 The terms of our indebtedness may restrict us from paying dividends.
-We have recorded accumulated losses amounting to US\$206.7 million as of December 31, 2018, which further limits our ability to pay dividends in the foreseeable future.
+We have recorded accumulated losses amounting to US\$153.4 million as of December 31, 2019, which further limits our ability to pay dividends in the foreseeable future.